onnx/onnx/docs/IR.md

 Extensibility
 -------------

-ONNX is expected to evolve over time and provides features that allow users to experiment and implement additions before they are folded into the specifications.
+ONNX is expected to evolve over time and provides features that enable users to experiment and implement additions before they are added to the specifications.

 ### Metadata

-A model allows named metadata strings to be added via its `metadata_props` field, typically for use by tools such as converters, indexers or documentation generators.
+A model allows named metadata strings to be added via its `metadata_props` field, typically for use by tools such as converters, indexers, or documentation generators.
 Names are not prescribed, but some name recommendations are provided for implementations that want to record such concepts.

-- `author`: name of the person(s) who authored the model
+- `author`: the name of the person(s) who authored the model
-- `company`: name of the company or organization that authored the model
+- `company`: the name of the company or organization that authored the model
 - `converted_from`: if converted from a different format, the name of the source format or framework
-- `license`: a human-readable name for a license if applicable
+- `license`: a human-readable name for a license, if applicable
 - `license_url`: the URL where the license text is provided

 ### Operators